 However, despite popular belief, you don’t need to rush out and buy the first rug pad you see.
 Sometimes, you just don’t need one and if you do, you must be sure to buy the right type of rug pad.

 Types of Rug Pads

-First and foremost, if you do want a rug pad, note that thinner rug pads are best for thicker heavier area rugs.
-Thicker rug pads are best for thinner rugs like kilim and soumak flatweaves.
+First and foremost, if you do want a rug pad, note that thicker rug pads are best for thicker heavier area rugs.
+Thinner rug pads are best for thinner rugs like kilim and soumak flatweaves.

-If you bought an area rug, then you can use a thinner, lower-profile rug pad with more cushioning.
+If you bought an area rug, then you can use a thicker rug pad with more cushioning.

 Smaller rugs and runners need good grip, but larger rugs don’t need as much – especially if they’re anchored with furniture (I’ll talk more about this below).
-Flatweaves need good grip, no matter the size, so look for a rug pad that offers maximum grip (the more felt, the better).
+Flatweaves need good grip, no matter the size, so look for a rug pad that offers maximum grip.